q-viper/q-viper.github.io/_posts/2021-12-01-running-airflow-in-wsl-and-getting-started-with-it.md

     ```
     airflow db init
     ```
 * If a error comes saying "Operation is not Permitted" make sure you have write access to the $AIRFLOW_HOME folder from WSL.
+So do something like below:

     ```
     sudo chmod -R 777 /mnt/c/Users/Dell/Documents/airflow/